jsphszot/FlightRadar24-to-BigQuery/README.md

 credentials.json - user auth to GCP necessary for interacting with BigQuery. keys.py - different key-value pairs, used to connect to gmail for automated report sending, slack for keeping live track of process, and flight radar api token.

+processfile/ResumenReporte.png is built in MS Excel (processfile/FormatoReporte.xlsx) by above mentioned python code that updates cells, adds styling, saves a png of a dynamically sized area {changes daily depending on new info), and sent by email also automated using python.